microsoft/finops-toolkit/docs-mslearn/framework/optimize/rates.md

 ## Building on the basics

-You have commitment-based discounts in place at this point.
+You have commitment discounts in place at this point.
 As you move beyond the basics, consider the following points:

 - Configure commitments to automatically renew for [reservations](/azure/cost-management-billing/reservations/reservation-renew.md) and [savings plans](/azure/cost-management-billing/savings-plan/renew-savings-plan.md).
 - Calculate cost savings for [reservations](/azure/cost-management-billing/reservations/calculate-ea-reservations-savings.md) and [savings plans](/azure/cost-management-billing/savings-plan/calculate-ea-savings-plan-savings.md).
-- If you use multiple accounts, clouds, or providers, expand coverage of your commitment-based discounts efforts to include all accounts.
+- If you use multiple accounts, clouds, or providers, expand coverage of your commitment discounts efforts to include all accounts.
   - Consider implementing a consistent utilization and coverage monitoring system that covers all accounts.
 - Establish a process for centralized purchasing of commitment-based offers, assigning responsibility to a dedicated team or individual.
 - Consider programmatically aligning governance policies with commitments to prioritize SKUs and locations that are covered by reservations and aren't fully utilized when deploying new applications.
+- If you need to monitor the usage of commitment discounts outside of the Azure portal, consider deploying FinOps hubs which includes a [Rate optimization report](https://aka.ms/ftk/pbi/RateOptimization) that summarizes existing and potential savings from commitment discounts, like reservations and savings plans.

 <br>

 ## Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Managing commitment-based discounts capability](https://www.finops.org/framework/capabilities/manage-commitment-based-discounts/) article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Rate optimization](https://www.finops.org/framework/capabilities/rate-optimization/) article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel: